openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 _description: _

-draws the texture at a given point (x,y), with a given width (w) and height (h).
-Draws the texture at the x, y and w, h.
+Draws the texture at 4 poitns passed in as if you created 4 glVertices.